pymanga/pyMANGA/ResourceLib/BelowGround/Individual/SaltFeedbackBucket/SaltFeedbackBucket.md

 Add plant attributes such as position, size, and growth parameters to the resource module.

-*getAffectedCellsIdx* returns the indices of cells affected by a plant.
-Affected cells are those that are within the centers of the root plate radius.
+The cells affected by each plant are determined based on the root plate radius (*getAffectedCellsIdx*).
 It is assumed that the water uptake (``plant_water_uptake``, in m³ per timestep) of a plant is uniformly distributed over all affected cells, defined by their area (`cell_area)` and number (`no_cells`).
-Thus, the sink term (`sink_per_cell`, in m per s) of each cell is
+Thus, the sink term (`sink_per_cell`, in m per s), i.e., the amount of water removed from each cell, is
 ````python
 sink_per_cell = plant_water_uptake / (cell_area * no_cells) / timesteplength
 ````

 #### calculateBelowgroundResources

+This function calculates the below-ground resource factor for each plant using the following functions.

-- *getBorderValues* Calculate the salinity and mixing rate at the left and right domain boundaries based on ``pyMANGA.BelowGround.Individual.FixedSalinity``.
+- *getBorderValues*: Calculate the salinity and mixing rate at the left and right domain boundaries based on ``pyMANGA.BelowGround.Individual.FixedSalinity``.
-- *getInflowSalinity* Calculate the inflowing salinity in each cell using linear interpolation (see method *getInflowSalinity*).
+- *getInflowSalinity*: Calculate the inflowing salinity in each cell using linear interpolation (see method *getInflowSalinity*).
-- *calculateCellSalinity* Calculate the salinity of the current time step using a simple bucket model approach (see below).
+- *calculateCellSalinity*: Calculate the salinity of the current time step using a simple bucket model approach (see below).
-- *getPlantSalinity* Calculate mean cell salinity of affected cells for each plant (``salinity_plant``)
+- *getPlantSalinity*: Calculate the average cell salinity of affected cells, i.e., cells that are within the root plate radius, for each plant (``salinity_plant``)
-- *calculatePlantResources* Calculate salinity below each plant based on ``pyMANGA.BelowGround.Individual.FixedSalinity``.
+- *calculatePlantResources*: Calculate salinity below each plant based on ``pyMANGA.BelowGround.Individual.FixedSalinity``.
-- *writeGridSalinity* Write grid cell salinity to a text file.
+- *writeGridSalinity*: Write grid cell salinity to a text file.

 ##### getBorderValues

-Calculate salinity and mixing rate at left and right boundaries.
+Calculate salinity and mixing rate at left and right boundaries (i.e., temporal interpolation).

 If a sine function is defined in the input file, it can be applied to both salinity and mixing rate, or separately.
 By default, it is applied to salinity only.